neon-inkblast/cell-simulation/README.md

 This project was built in React using the Create React App to bootstrap.
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-I also utilised Styled Components lib as I noticed it listed in the Belong position description. :)